taimos/cfn-params/README.md

 To convert a parameter YAMl file type `cfn-params <yaml-file>` in a shell.

+You can include this directly into your cli command:

+`$ aws cloudformation create-stack --stack-name stack --template-body file://template.yaml --parameters $(cfn-params params.yaml)`

 ### deploy option

 When specifying the command line option `--deploy` the output format is suitable for the new `aws cloudforamtion deploy` command.